mozilla/Overscripted-Data-Analysis-Challenge/README.md

 - [This](https://github.com/aSquare14/Git-Cheat-Sheet) will help you get started with GIT.
 For visual thinkers this [tutorial](https://www.youtube.com/playlist?list=PL6gx4Cwl9DGAKWClAD_iKpNC0bGHxGhcx) can be a good start.

-- Or refer this quick Dask [overview](https://www.youtube.com/watch?v=ods97a5Pzw0) video or the Dask [Cheatsheet](https://dask.pydata.org/en/latest/_downloads/daskcheatsheet.pdf) to get familiar with the workflow.
+- Other Dask resources: [overview](https://www.youtube.com/watch?v=ods97a5Pzw0) video and [cheatsheet](https://dask.pydata.org/en/latest/_downloads/daskcheatsheet.pdf).

 - [Apache Spark](https://spark.apache.org/docs/latest/api/python/pyspark.html) is an open source parallel processing framework for running large-scale data analytics applications across clustered computers.
 It can handle both batch and real-time analytics and data processing workloads.
 We use [findspark](https://github.com/minrk/findspark) to set up spark.
 You can learn more about it [here](https://github.com/apache/spark )